alpyen/fpga-mediaplayer/README.md

   - Wrap around 4 bit during encoding to save even more space
   - Check if the bitcrushing to 4 bits is correct and compresses uniforly
   - Add resolution to media file

+## Documentation
+- Write README on how to encode and load up the media file into the board's flash and play it back.

 ## Compatibility
 - Check repo for Ubuntu Linux